00

 Table of contents

 eCommerce is a brilliant concept that leveled the business terrain for the little guys to participate in global commerce.
-And the metrics for success aren’t farfetched: create a product people love, craft skillful marketing strategies, and frictionless distribution funnel to get your offering to those who need it.
+And the metrics for success aren’t farfetched: create a product people love, craft skillful marketing strategies, and a frictionless distribution funnel to get your offering to those who need it.

 But it’s not enough to have an optimum checkout experience.
 You must prevent and avoid chargebacks by ensuring your customers are happy with their purchases.